Skip to main content

 Recipe-site member splitting votes across two dish categories

-A recipe-site member in Toronto entered one dish in the "mains" bracket and a second in the "desserts" bracket of the same site-wide cooking contest.
-They want 600 votes on the mains entry and 300 on the dessert entry.
-We confirm the poll allows the same voter across categories, run a batch order with separate sub-pools to avoid IP overlap, quote $59.99 for 1,000 votes total, and deliver each entry on its own pacing schedule from Canadian residential IPs across the contest window.
+A recipe-site member in Toronto entered one dish in the site's "mains" bracket and a second in the "desserts" bracket of the same cooking contest, both running on the same polling engine.
+They want 600 votes on the mains entry and 300 on the dessert.
+We confirm the poll allows the same voter across categories, run a batch order with distinct IP sub-pools to prevent overlap, and deliver each entry on its own pacing schedule from Canadian residential addresses matched to the site's organic lunchtime traffic window.

 For: Recipe-site members, multi-entry home cooks, cooking-community contestants